rmosolgo/graphql-ruby/guides/queries/lookahead.md

 }
 ```

-In this case, you can get the lookahead for each selection in a following way:
+You can get the lookahead for each selection in a following way:

 ```ruby
 def find_bird_species(by_name:, lookahead:)